Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 5. Summary

-| Concept | What it means | Role in this architecture |
+| Concept | What it means | Role in the architecture |

 |---|---|---|

-| Ahead-of-time analytics | The pre-AI model: ETL → pipeline → dashboard → executive meeting.
+| Ahead-of-time analytics | ETL → pipeline → dashboard → meeting.
 Questions must be known in advance; answers are materialized before they are asked. | The baseline this post argues against.
-Optimizes repeated reads of anticipated questions.
-Pays transformation cost once in batch. |
+Optimizes repeated reads of anticipated questions. |

-| Just-In-Time Analytics | Business intelligence at the moment the question is asked — not through a weeks-long ticket and pipeline cycle. | The when.
-Enabled by AI agents that write code, converse in natural language, and support interactive hypothesis probing.
+| Just-In-Time Analytics | BI at the moment the question is asked — not through a weeks-long ticket cycle. | The when.
+Enabled by AI agents that write code, converse, and probe hypotheses.
 Changes org process and analyst skillset, not just speed. |

-| Semantic binding | An explicit, durable mapping from a logical table (SQL where data lives) to an ontological entity (what the organization means by Revenue, Active User, Customer, etc.). | The mechanism.
-Separates who owns definitions (the organization) from who owns composition (the agent).
-Makes exploration free at the edges while keeping core metrics fixed. |
+| Semantic binding | An explicit, durable mapping from a logical table (SQL where data lives) to an ontological entity (what the org means by Revenue, Active User, etc.). | The mechanism.
+Separates who owns definitions (the org) from who owns composition (the agent). |

-| Ontology | The formal vocabulary of business concepts and the relationships between them — active user linked to customer, revenue reported on a date. | The meaning layer semantic bindings attach to.
-Not chosen for graph aesthetics; it is what gives bindings something to bind to. |
+| Ontology | The formal vocabulary of business concepts and how they relate. | The meaning layer bindings attach to — what gives bindings something to bind to. |

-| Virtual knowledge graph | A traversable graph of entities and relationships that exists as ontology plus bindings — not as a copied dataset in a graph database. | The consequence.
+| Virtual knowledge graph | A traversable graph that exists as ontology plus bindings — not as a copied dataset in a graph database. | The consequence.
 Logical entailment of JIT analytics plus semantic binding.
 Graph semantics without graph storage. |

-| R2RML | W3C Relational Database to RDF Mapping Language — a standard format for writing semantic bindings (rr:logicalTable → rr:class). |
+| R2RML | W3C Relational-to-RDF Mapping Language for writing bindings (rr:logicalTable → rr:class). |

-One way to author bindings and, therefore, the virtual knowledge graph.
-Makes definitions reviewable, versionable, and machine-readable. |
+One way to author bindings, and therefore the virtual knowledge graph.
+Reviewable, versionable, machine-readable. |

-| Logical table | A SQL query (not necessarily a physical table) that encodes the official definition of a concept — filters, joins, grain included. | The relational side of a semantic binding.
-The SQL is the definition, not an improvisation at query time. |
+| Logical table | A SQL query (not necessarily a physical table) encoding a concept’s official definition — filters, joins, grain included. | The relational side of a binding.
+The SQL is the definition. |

-| Raw text-to-SQL | An LLM writes SQL directly against a raw schema from natural language, with no binding layer. | Useful for ETL exploration and schema orientation — a helper tool, not production Just-In-Time Analytics.
+| Raw text-to-SQL | An LLM writes SQL directly against a raw schema, with no binding layer. | An ETL-phase helper tool, not production JIT analytics.
 High risk of plausible but inconsistent answers. |

-| Composition | Cohorting, filtering, joining, and time-slicing bound concepts without redefining them — e.g., active users in APAC by signup month. | What agents do at the edges.
-Distinct from a definition change, which requires a new binding and human review. |
+| Composition | Cohorting, filtering, joining, time-slicing bound concepts without redefining them. | What agents do at the edges.
+Distinct from a definition change, which requires a new binding and review. |

 | Zero-copy architecture | Data stays in SQL, NoSQL, or lakehouse storage.
-No ETL into a separate graph database.
-The graph is logical, not materialized. | What virtual means.
-Eliminates sync lag, duplicate storage, and stale graph copies. |
+No ETL into a graph database. | What virtual means.
+Eliminates sync lag, duplicate storage, stale copies. |

 For deeper technical treatment, see the Enterprise Graph series — especially Part 6, Part 10, and Part 11.